Rairangpur: Culture

-During Ratha Yatra (Car Festival), people from all sections of the society pull the Ratha (Chariot) of Lord Jagannath, Lord Balabhadra and goddess Subhadra to their Mausibadi (Aunt's place) from the temple.
+During Ratha Yatra (Chariot Festival), people from all sections of society pull the Ratha (chariot) of Lord Jagannath, Lord Balabhadra and goddess Subhadra to the Mausi Maa Mandir (Aunt's abode) from the Jagannatha Mandir.

 Uda Parba or Uda Jatra, is a festival of Lord Shiva celebrated here on 15 April, Pana Sankranti every year.

 Most commonly Diwali, Durga Puja, Ganesha Puja and Saraswati Puja is celebrated all over Rairangpur.
-Popular idols come from Ichinda, Bajar, Kucheibudhi, Anladuba, Sakiladihi and Purnaghaty area.
+Popular idols come from Ichinda, Bajar, Kucheiburi, Anladuba, Sakiladihi and Purnaghaty area.

 Chhau dance is famous all over the world.
 Jhumar is the local genre.

 Santalis, Mundas, Oraons are the commonly found tribes here.
 It is a tribal majority region, hence tribal festivals are common here.